Kristiansand Stadion

 Kristiansand stadion is a multi-use stadium in Kristiansand, Norway.
 The stadium holds 16,600 people.
 It was mostly used for football matches and was the home ground of I.K.
 Start.
-In 2007 Sør Arena replaced Kristiansand stadion as home ground.
+In 2007, Sør Arena replaced Kristiansand stadion as home ground for IK Start.

+Football

 The venue hosted Norway national under-21 football team matches twice, the first home game ever, losing 1–2 against Sweden on 31 May 1969 and winning 3–1 over Hungary on 9 October 1990.

+Athletics

 The stadium is also used for athletics, the home team being Kristiansands IF.
 The venue hosted the Norwegian Athletics Championships in 1970, 1996 and 2012.

-The stadium also hosted the 2019 under-20 Nordic championships in athletics.
+In 2019, the stadium hosted the under-20 Nordic championships in athletics.

+Other sport

+In 1964, the stadium held motorcycle speedway, when the semi-final of the Norwegian Individual Speedway Championship was held there.